Mladen Pelaić

-Mladen Pelaić (born 20 August 1983 in Zagreb) is a Croatian retired football player who last played for NK Rudeš.
+Mladen Pelaić (born 20 August 1983) is a Croatian retired football player who last played for NK Rudeš.

 Club career

 He joined Standard Liège from NK Zagreb in summer 2006, signed 3-year deal, but 6 months later he was back to Croatia to join Hajduk Split, again signed 3-year deal.

 International career

 He has been capped for the Croatian national youth team and has participated in UEFA U-19 and U-21 tournaments.